antzGames/Godot-4.4-vs-4.5-label-tests/README.md

 **My System Info:**
 Windows 11 (build 26100) - Multi-window, 2 monitors -  NVIDIA GeForce RTX 3050 (NVIDIA; 32.0.15.7652) - AMD Ryzen 5 5500 (12 threads) - 31.79 GiB memory

+## YouTube Video

+Best to see the video of this performance test in action at: https://youtu.be/QzeClGfwYuE

 ## Test methodology

 Will test both `Compatibility` and `Forward+` renderers.

-Three test modes:
+Three + 1 test modes (outline test added post YouTube video):
 - draw 1000 Labels.
 (No Shadows)
 - draw 1000 Labels another 1000 labels as shadows, to fake shadows.
 (Fake Shadows)
 - Use built in Godot Label shadow capabilities to draw 1000 Lables.
-(DEFAULT)
+(DEFAULT Godot Label with Shadows)
+- Use built in Godot Label shadow AND outline capabilities to draw 1000 Lables.
+(DEFAULT Godot Label with Shadows and Outline)

 ## Compatibility Renderer test results